waterholeforum/docs/forms.md

 ### Adding a Field to a Form Section

 Some forms are more complex and group fields into distinct **sections**.
-One example is the form for editing channels, which divides fields into "Details", "Options", and "Permissions" sections.
+One example is the form for editing channels, which divides fields into various collapsible sections.

-Like their parent forms, most of the distinct form sections throughout Waterhole have a corresponding ordered list extender to which you can add fields.
+Like their parent forms, most of the distinct form sections throughout Waterhole have a corresponding extender to which you can add fields.
 For example, to add a field to the "Details" section of the channel editing form, we would use the `ChannelFormDetails` extender:

 ```php
 Extend\ChannelFormDetails::add(ChannelColorField::class);